Stormbreaker (film): Critical response

 On Rotten Tomatoes, a review aggregator, the film has a score of 35% based on 65 reviews with an average rating of 4.80/10.
-The critical consensus states "Alex Rider: Operation Stormbreaker is strictly children's fare, as it lacks originality, excitement, and believabiltity [sic]."
+The critical consensus states "Alex Rider: Operation Stormbreaker is strictly children's fare, as it lacks originality, excitement, and believability."
 The film also has a score of 42 out of 100 on Metacritic based on 20 reviews, indicating "mixed or average reviews".

 BBC critic Neil Smith gave the film three out of five stars but criticised the "unsubtle turns" from both Bill Nighy and Stephen Fry.
 The Hollywood Reporter branded the film as "a lame and disappointing affair".
 Although likening it to both the Harry Potter and James Bond series, reviewer Ray Bennett said the film "lacks any kind of suspense" due to the script.
 He ended saying that Stormbreaker was unlikely to have a "license to kill at the box-office".
 Cinema Blend editor-in-chief Josh Tyler gave the film two and a half stars out of five, and said that, "Most of the problems with Stormbreaker all boil down to believability."
 Boston.coms reporter Wesley Morris also gave Stormbreaker two stars out of five, and said that "Geoffrey Sax's filmmaking holds few surprises... but it's swift and competent, despite too many shots of cars on roads that bloat the running time."